 FI-00076, Espoo Finland

-Since Sep 2016: Research Post as a Postdoctoral Researcher funded by the Academy of Finland
+Sep 2016 - present: Research Post as Postdoctoral Researcher by the Academy of Finland

 Aug 2015 - present: Postdoc with Prof. Christian Flindt, Aalto University, Finland

 2011-2015: PhD in Theoretical Physics with Prof. Udo Seifert, University of Stuttgart, Germany Thesis

 2006-2011: Diploma in Physics, University of Stuttgart, Germany

 Thermodynamics of quantum devices.
 Originally developed as a phenomenological theory of work and heat, classical thermodynamics provides a powerful tool to describe macroscopic machines such as Otto engines or household refrigerators.
 Nowadays, experimental progress makes it possible to miniaturize such devices down to the scale of nanometers.
 Modeling the operation cycles of these systems requires a new approach that takes into account the effect of thermal and quantum fluctuations on quantities such as applied work, exchanged charge or extracted heat.

 Our general aim is to explore the fundamental principles that govern the dynamics of mesoscopic thermal machines operating far from equilibrium.
 We are thereby interested in both, the general theoretical framework and specific systems that can be realized experimentally through present-day quantum engineering.
 In particular, we investigate how inherently non-classical phenomena such as coherence affect typical performance figures of thermal devices like power, efficiency and precision.
 To this end, we combine a variety of methods from stochastic thermodynamics, the theory of open quantum systems and dynamical control theory.

 K. Brandner, T. Hanazato, K. Saito, Thermodynamic Bounds on Precision in Ballistic Multi-Terminal Transport, arXiv:1710.04928.